opensearch-project/project-website/_posts/2025-10-13-batch-processing-semantic-highlighting.md

 ### Latency

-We measured the latency overhead of semantic highlighting by comparing semantic search highlighting enabled and disabled.
+We measured the latency overhead of semantic highlighting by comparing semantic search highlighting both when enabled and disabled.
 The baseline semantic search latency is approximately 20--25 ms across all configurations.
 The following table shows the highlighting overhead only (values exclude the baseline search time).
 All latency measurements are service-side `took` times from OpenSearch responses.

 | k value | Search client | Document length | P50 without batch processing (ms) | P50 with batch processing (ms) | P50 improvement | P90 without batch processing (ms) | P90 with batch processing (ms) | P90 improvement |
 |---|---|---|---|---|---|---|---|---|